Here's what we'll cover

 • Dose increases every 4 weeks

-• Goal dose depends on appetite control and weight-loss goals
+• Target dose depends on tolerability, appetite control, and weight-loss goals

 Typical Mounjaro titration

-• Target dose based on blood sugar response
+• Target dose is based primarily on blood sugar response and tolerability

 In practice, the dosing difference is minimal.
 The clinical goals are what differ.